10 best IT asset management software (ITAM) 2025

 Price

-Starter plan begins at $31.25 per month; contact Reftab directly for pricing on 3,000+ assets.
+Starter plan begins at $31.25 per month, while you’ll need to reach out to Reftab directly if you’re managing 3,000+ assets.

 6. Spiceworks

-Spiceworks is a cloud-based help desk and network monitoring solution for IT professionals, managing client tickets, tracking agent performance, and monitoring resource allocation.
+Spiceworks is a cloud-based help desk and network monitoring solution designed for systems administrators and IT professionals.
+It helps in managing tickets raised by clients, tracking agent's' performance, and monitoring resource allocation.

 Key features

-• Customizable reporting: Insights into labor data, tickets, and integrations
+Customizable reporting and analytics provide users with insights into labor data, tickets, and integrations.

 Pros